pazderskipawel/cicd_wp_demo/README.md

 ## Getting Started
 - Setup Self-Hosted Runner
   - To add runner: go to Repository settings > Actions > runners > add new self-hosted runner
-  - If you want to autostart worker use `sudo ./svc.sh` instead of `.run.sh`, it will work as service ([source](https://docs.github.com/en/actions/how-tos/managing-self-hosted-runners/configuring-the-self-hosted-runner-application-as-a-service))
+  - If you want to autostart worker as a ([service](https://docs.github.com/en/actions/how-tos/managing-self-hosted-runners/configuring-the-self-hosted-runner-application-as-a-service)) use `sudo ./svc.sh install && sudo ./svh.sh start` instead of `.run.sh`
 - After setting up runner everything should be installed automatically on it after triggering workflow
 ## CI/CD Workflows
 ### Summary of main workflow: